 *During covid, kids can still play in the yard.
 Maintain the six foot distance and wear masks, but they can have a chalk contest, play with bubble wands, throw a ball to each other, and lots of other activities.

 If you have friends and family in your life who don’t have kids and have been asking to babysit or spend some time, this is the opportunity for you to take them up on their offer.
 Consider letting them have a sleepover at grandma’s house or spend the day cooking dinner for you with their former babysitter.
 You get some time to de-stress and they will be in trusted hands.
 Everybody wins.

 Take Some Time For Yourself

 You’re going to have to find a way to give yourself a break.
-If your child is busy with a friend, family member or playdate at someone else’s house, it is time to take yourself to a movie or go on a hike.
+If your child is busy with a friend, family member or playdate at someone else’s house, it is time to take yourself for ice cream or go on a hike.
 Buy yourself the special coffee that you haven’t had since school let out and let yourself get a pedicure.
 Summer is a marathon, not a sprint, so you need to be kind to yourself in order to get through it without cracking.
 The laundry can wait until the kids are back home.

-I know that it sounds a little silly, but breathing is good.
-Not breathing or holding your breath = bad.
+It may sound silly, but breathing is good.
+Not breathing or holding your breath is not good.
 When we get frustrated, we often hold our breath or start breathing erratically.
 That is when you need to take a minute.

 At these times, it is okay for you to say, I need a minute.
 Place your small child safely in a playpen, your older children in their rooms or somewhere safe in the house, and excuse yourself to your bedroom or bathroom.
 Take some deep breaths and look at Facebook on your phone.
 Read a short article in a magazine or play yourself a song.
 Get yourself into a more peaceful place in those few minutes and then go back to your children.
 Everyone needs a “time out” sometimes, even parents.